What to Do If an Airline Loses Your Luggage: 7 Simple Steps

-Lost luggage happens.
-Here's what to do if it happens to you.
+Lost luggage (unfortunately) happens.
+Here's what to do if an airline loses your precious cargo.

-It’s a terrible feeling to find yourself standing at the airport baggage carousel, watching everyone else retrieve their checked bags and ultimately accepting that yours isn’t coming around the bend.
+It’s a terrible feeling to watch the last person on your flight retrieve their checked bags from the baggage carousel, knowing yours isn’t coming around the bend.
 If you’ve ever had to deal with lost luggage, you’re hardly alone.

 What to do if your bag is lost